-The mass air flow sensor is an important component which the engine control unit depends on.
+The mass air flow (MAF) sensor is an important component which the engine control unit depends on.
 When the flow of air enters the fuel injection system of the engine, the mass air flow sensor will analyze how much air is flowing in there.
 It will then relay this information back to the engine control unit.

-A bad mass air flow sensor is easy to detect from the very beginning.
-You just need to be able to recognize the symptoms as they occur so that you will know to associate them with a possible bad mass air flow sensor.
+A bad MAF sensor is fairly easy to detect from the very beginning.
+You just need to be able to recognize the symptoms as they occur so that you will know to associate them with a possibly faulty mass air flow sensor.

 When you have a lean idling problem with your engine, this is the result of too much air and not enough gasoline getting mixed together in the internal combustion chamber.
 The “lean” word refers to the abundance of air.

 When you put your key into the ignition and twist it, you may find the engine is difficult to turn over or start altogether.
 This is understandable with a bad mass air flow sensor because it will cause the internal combustion chamber to have an inadequate mixture of air and gasoline.